 The emerald ash borer may get the most headlines, but a host of diseases and pests can infect, wither, and kill your favorite ash trees.
-Knowing the symptoms of ash tree diseases can help you to spot the problem and then treat it.
+Knowing the symptoms of ash tree diseases can help you spot any problems and know how to treat them.

 The goal of this article is to help you identify the disease before that fungus or pathogen kills your ash tree or leaves you no option but to cut it down.
-As a bonus, when you’re finished reading, you’ll know the difference between the emerald ash borer and the banded ash borer.
+As a bonus, we’ll talk about three common pests that attack ash trees.
+When you’re finished reading, you’ll know the difference between the emerald ash borer and the banded ash borer.

-Here are 10 of the most common ash tree diseases and pests.
+Here are seven of the most common ash tree diseases (and three bonus ash tree pests).
 For each, we have highlighted the symptoms, causes, treatments, and risks of what may be infesting your ash tree:

 Trees affected: Ash anthracnose disease is especially common in green ash.
-Anthracnose is specific to the kind of tree it infects, so anthracnose of oak will not affect ash, and anthracnose of ash will not spread to any other type of tree besides ash.
+Anthracnose is specific to the kind of tree it infects, so anthracnose of oak will not affect ash (Fraxinus spp.), and anthracnose of ash will not spread to any other type of tree besides ash.
 However, the symptoms and the management methods are the same for most anthracnose diseases of trees.

 Season: Infection occurs in the spring and prefers wet, cool weather.

 Treatment: Prune affected branches.
 In autumn, dispose of all fallen leaves to help prevent any excess spores from reinfecting in the spring.
-The Iowa State University Extension and Outreach does not recommend the use of fungicides since anthracnose is rarely a severe problem in ash trees.
+Iowa State University does not recommend the use of fungicides since anthracnose is rarely a severe problem in ash trees.

 Risk: Ash anthracnose disease is rarely a concern for healthy mature trees unless it is severe for many consecutive years.
 If the tree experiences multiple reinfections, it may weaken and become vulnerable to other diseases and pests.

-Trees affected: White ash is particularly susceptible to ash yellows.
+Trees affected: White ash is particularly susceptible to ash yellows, also known as ash decline.
+Ash yellows is also a common Arizona ash tree problem.

 Treatment: There is no known cure for this ash tree disease.
 Remove any infested trees immediately to prevent the spread of phytoplasma to healthy trees.
-According to the University of Wisconsin-Madison Division of Extension, wood from infected trees can be used as firewood or chipped for mulch.
+According to the University of Wisconsin-Madison, wood from infected trees can be used as firewood or chipped for mulch.

 Risk: Some infected trees may live and grow slowly with ash yellows for many years.
-Infected trees eventually experience dieback in the branches, gradually leading to the death of the entire tree.
+Infected trees eventually experience branch dieback, gradually leading to tree death.

 Trees affected: Verticillium wilt is a fungal disease that affects over 300 species of plants.